Simit: Consumption

 Simit is generally served plain, or for breakfast with tea, fruit preserves, or cheese or ayran.
 Drinking tea with simit is traditional.
 Simit ("Bokegh" in Armenian) is a traditional Christmas bread in Armenia.

-Simit are sold by street vendors in Turkey, who either have a simit trolley or carry the simit in a tray on their head.
+Simit are generally sold by street vendors in Turkey, who either have a simit trolley or carry the simit in a tray on their head.
 Street merchants generally advertise simit as fresh ("Taze simit!"/"Taze gevrek!") since they are baked throughout the day; otherwise hot ("Sıcak, sıcak!") and extremely hot ("El yakıyor!" means "It burns the hand!") when they are not long out of the oven.

 Simit is an important symbol for lower and middle-class people of Turkey.
 Sometimes it is called susam kebabı ("sesame kebab").

-In other parts of the Middle East, it is consumed with boiled eggs and/or duggah, which is a mixture of herbs used as condiments.
+In other parts of the Middle East, in Egypt it is consumed with boiled eggs and/or duggah, which is a mixture of herbs used as condiments.
 It is commonly used to break the fast, with yoghurt or buttermilk, in mosques in Mecca and Medina.

 Today, many municipalities in Turkey produce simit through their own subsidiaries.

 Similar products

-Certain varieties of Romanian covrigi are similar to simit, the places that sell them even being known as "Simigerii".
+Certain varieties of Romanian covrigi are similar to simit, the places that sell them even being known as simigerii.

 Another type of bread similar to simit is known as obwarzanek (in particular obwarzanek krakowski) in Poland and bublik in Russia, Ukraine and Belarus.
 The main difference is that the rings of dough are poached briefly in boiling water prior to baking (similarly to bagels), instead of being dipped in water and molasses syrup, as is the case with simit.